 Wave Racer necessitated adding a new bridge from the park's central island

-(Hurricane Harbor's Village), across the Taak It WW Zee Creek lazy river to the
+(Hurricane Harbor's Village), across the Taak It Ee Zee Creek lazy river to the

 newly constructed area.

 The new addition was placed towards the front of the park in the hopes of drawing guests to the nearby Aquatopia (renamed Paradise Pizza & Grill in 2013) restaurant.
 Previous attractions and additions were all placed towards the rear of the park causing traffic flow to drain away from the park's signature food outlet which was often underutilized throughout the day.

 |As the opening of Big

 Wave Racer approached, the new pathways were completed and new